-I meet with hundreds of parents each year who are trying to improve their kids’ abilities to learn.
+I meet with hundreds of parents each year who are looking for help as they try to improve their kids’ abilities to learn.
 We talk about hopes and dreams and hindrances and fears.
 One question that comes up almost every session is this: How do I get my kids to love reading?

 Most of us hold dear memories of adventures we took through the pages of books.
 We sailed with pirates in Treasure Island.
 We lived the highs and lows of Victorian England’s society in The Prince and the Pauper.
 We dueled valiantly for the King of France in The Three Musketeers.
 We sympathized with Ramona Quimby, Age 8, as she tagged along behind her older siblings, trying desperately to be big.
 We can still see Tom Sawyer, peeking through the window at his own funeral.
 We envision The Littles living their tiny, ordinary lives just under our noses in our very own homes.